 • Customer Base:

-Mostly public sector accounts are opened for government employees for their salaries, fixed deposits, lockers etc.
+Mostly public sector accounts are opened for government employees for their salaries, fixed deposits, lockers etc. Their customer base is also relatively large when compared with their peers in the private sector as they have been in the domain for long and have managed to gain customer's confidence.

 Whereas private sector bank in India target company employees,for their salary accounts, credit cards and net banking.